SNOMED-Documents/snomed-editorial-guide/punctuation-and-symbols.md

 A pair of caret symbols is used to enclose character strings that should display as superscript.

+Current guidance for substance and product hierarchies is to not create new instances containing symbols for superscript and subscript.

 The single caret is used to represent exponents, i.e._powers of,_ in alignment with the Unified Code for Units of Measure (UCUM) guidance on the use of powers of ten.

 For example,